richlee33/montecarlo/README.md

 This is useful to get a visual of the balance over time.
 Default `False`

 NOTE: The `num_reps` value should be lowered to `10` or less otherwise each rep will require manually closing the plot for the experiment to conclude.
-This is because by default the simulation runs 500 reps of the experiment to finally calculate the success rate.
+This is because by default the program runs 500 reps of the simulation to finally calculate the success rate.

 ```shell script
 view_annual_return_plot = True